Broccoli is not a favourite vegetable for many people even though we know it is good for us.

 Like many whole foods, broccoli is packed with soluble fibre that draws cholesterol out of your body.

 3. Reducing Allergy Reaction and Inflammation

-Broccoli is a particularly rich source of kaempferol and isothiocyanates, both anti-inflammatory phyto nutrients.
+Broccoli is a particularly rich source of kaempferol and isothiocyanates, both anti-inflammatory phytonutrients.
 Research has shown the ability of kaempferol to lessen the impact of allergy-related substances on our body.
-Broccoli even has significant amount of omega 3 fatty acids which is well know as an anti-inflammatory.
+Broccoli even has a significant amount of omega 3 fatty acids which are well known as an anti-inflammatory.